RaphaelTam/Enron_Bad_Guys/README.txt

 README.TEXT

 Files and folders in this project:
-2 folders: git_detect and tools
+2 folders: poi_detect and tools

+poi_detect:
-project_report.pdf provides the narrative on the workflow.
+project_report.pdf: provides the narrative on the workflow.
 The way features are generated and selected for classification is discussed.
 The results between Naive Bayes and Decision Tree are compared.
 It includes a discussion on Stratified K-fold cross validation and ShuffleSplit iterator.
 Evaluation metrics and their interpretation completes the analysis.

-git_detect folder contains the following files:

-project_report: steps taken to learn from the data to detect “person of interest” and to discuss evaluation metrics

 final_project_dataset.pkl: initial dataset that contains the financial and email information of 145 Enron employees